 - American Heart Association (AHA) – Dr. Hivert has served Vice-Chair and now Chair of the Physical Activity Committee and is a member of the Leadership Committee of the AHA Lifestyle Council.
 She was lead author of the AHA’s 2016 Position Statement on Medical Training to Achieve Competency in Lifestyle Counseling as well as an author of the Science Advisory on Sedentary Behavior and Cardiovascular Morbidity and Mortality http://www.ncbi.nlm.nih.gov/pubmed/27528691.
 Dr. Hivert is also a member of the Lifestyle in Medicine Education Collaborative (LMEd), which aims to offers leadership, guidance and resources to advance the adoption and implementation of lifestyle medicine curricula throughout medical education across US institutions.

 - The Obesity Society (TOS) – Dr. Oken was a member of the committee that authored the Society’s position statement on Breastfeeding and Obesity.
-Dr. Block is chair of the Health Policy planning committee for the TOS annual meeting.
+Dr. Block is chair of the Policy Track for the TOS annual meeting.